-We have decided to provide access to our proxy materials over the internet under the Security and Exchange Commission's "notice and access" rules.
-Information about how to access and review our proxy materials is included in the Notice of Internet Availability of Proxy Materials (the "Notice") that you received in the mail.
-The Notice also explains how you may submit your vote over the internet.
-You will not receive printed copies of our proxy materials unless you request them by following the instructions on the Notice.
+We have decided to provide access to our proxy materials over the internet under the Securities and Exchange Commission's "notice and access" rules.
+Information about how to access and review our proxy materials is included in the notice that you received in the mail.
+The notice also explains how you may submit your vote over the internet.
+You will not receive printed copies of our proxy materials unless you request them by following the instructions on the notice.

-If you own shares of stock in more than one account-for example, in a joint account with your spouse and in your individual brokerage account-you may receive more than one Notice.
-To vote all of your shares, please follow the instructions provided on each of the Notices you receive.
+If you own shares of stock in more than one account-for example, in a joint account with your spouse and in your individual brokerage account-you may receive more than one notice.
+To vote all of your shares, please follow the instructions provided on each of the notices you receive.

-2. What information does the Notice contain?
+2. What information does the notice contain?

-The Notice provides information about:
+The notice provides information about:

-- The date, time and location of the Annual Meeting of Stockholders. - The items to be voted on at the Annual Meeting and the Board's voting recommendation with regard to each item. - The website where the proxy materials are posted. - Instructions on how to request paper or electronic copies of the proxy materials. - Instructions on how to vote by internet, by mail or in person at the Annual Meeting.
+- The date, time and location of the Annual Meeting. - The items to be voted on at the Annual Meeting and our board's voting recommendation with regard to each item. - The website where the proxy materials are posted. - Instructions on how to request a paper copy of the proxy materials. - Instructions on how to vote by internet, by mail or in person at the Annual Meeting.